 15. Provide the value as below.

 Now, you all set.
 The application's outbound traffic will go through the NAT gateway's public IP.
-There are multiples tools to test outbound traffic.
+There are multiple tools to test outbound traffic.
 Please contact me @sakaldeep on Twitter for any queries.